jorritfolmer/TA-dmarc/README.md

 * KVstore: used to keep track of which IMAP messages or local files have already been processed.
 KVstore is enabled by default on Splunk instances.

 ## Upgrading from previous versions

+### From 3.x to 4.x

+- Upgrade Splunk to at least 8.1.x or higher.
+Earlier Splunk versions are not suppported starting version 4.0 of the TA-dmarc add-on.

 ### From 2.x to 3.x